 Most of us sing to our babies from birth.
 Singing, ideally with plenty of eye contact, lays the foundations for language and the connection between two people that is conversation.
 Actions bring songs to life and make them more memorable.
 They also help develop key skills.
 1, 2, 3, 4, 5, Once I Caught a Fish Alive encourages finger isolation; Heads, Shoulders, Knees and Toes for co-ordination; If You’re Happy and You Know it for listening.

-Oskar & Ellen’s song bag contains six soft finger puppets to help you bring songs to life:
+A song bag like this one by Oskar & Ellen contains soft finger puppets to help you bring songs to life:

 - Twinkle, twinkle

 - Sleeping bunnies

 They are made in washable cotton and come in a soft drawstring bag that acts like a magical lucky dip – which song will you sing next?

 From 1 month

 An activity mat is one of our few baby must-haves.
 In many ways its main function is to be a washable, movable surface on which your baby can lie.
 So why buy a dedicated mat rather than using a blanket or quilt you already have?
 The answer is the overhead arms.
 A newborn, barely able to turn her head voluntarily and still not yet in control of her limbs enjoys watching and listening to the toys hanging from above.
 Over time, as she learns to co-ordinate her arms and legs, she’ll reach for – and eventually grasp – the dangling toys.
 This is hard work and the product of several months’ effort.